 Each option will have it’s own wait time but usually you can expect to receive funds around 30 days.
-It can take longer, especially during the COVID-19 pandemic.
 Make sure you don’t overly rely on this money since you can’t get the funds right away.

 Consider Talking to a Housing Counselor